First run tutorial

 Timeline tips:

-• When using new builds, it is best to start over with a new timeline, because things are still actively changing.
+- When using new versions of the program, it is best to start over with a new timeline, because the app is still being developed and changes could break the program with older timelines.

 Import